I have a particular interest in culture and history, especially the history of my home country, Ireland.

 Blessings have been associated with Irish culture for a long time.
-They are part of the tradition in Ireland of using words to show others that they are loved and cared for.
-The Irish are well-known for their toasts, greetings, farewells and well-wishes, all of which are used to bestow health and good luck for loved ones.
+They are part of a longstanding Irish tradition of using words to show others that they are loved and cared for.
+The Irish are well-known for their toasts, greetings, farewells and well-wishes, all of which are used to bestow health and good luck upon loved ones.

-Blessings in Ireland were originally part of the Gaelic language tradition.
-However, as more and more Irish people have adopted English as their first language, the custom of blessings has moved into using English words to express Irish feelings.
-Irish blessings can relate to all kinds of good wishes for the future, and they are traditionally used at weddings, funerals, christenings and other important life events.
+Originally, Irish blessings were part of the Gaelic language tradition.
+However, as more and more Irish people adopted English as their first language, many Gaelic blessings were adapted or translated into English.
+Irish blessings often relate to positive wishes for the future and are traditionally used at weddings, funerals, christenings and other important life events.

-Traditional Irish Christmas blessings are a great way to let friends know you are thinking of them and wish them health and good cheer in the year to come.
-There are a selection of traditional Irish Christmas blessings below, followed by instructions on how to wish someone a Merry Christmas in Gaelic/Irish language and some ideas for Irish Christmas poems that you can use in your Christmas cards this year.
-There is even a video at the end of the article to help you with pronouncing Christmas greetings in Gaelic (Irish language).
+Traditional Irish Christmas blessings are a great way to let friends and family know you are thinking of them and wish them health and good cheer in the year to come.
+Below is a selection of traditional Irish Christmas blessings in English followed by instructions on how to wish someone a merry Christmas in Gaelic.
+Also included are Irish Christmas poems that can be read aloud or used in holiday cards.
+Refer to the video at the end of this article for help pronouncing Christmas greetings in Gaelic.

 Irish Christmas Blessings

 Irish blessings can be used in Christmas cards, letters and party invitations.
 Here are a few short blessings that you might like to use this year.
 If you are sending a letter or card to someone Irish, consider including one of the Gaelic Christmas wishes below in addition to an English blessing.

 - May peace and plenty be the first to lift the latch on your door, and may happiness be guided to your home by the candle of Christmas.

 - May the good saints protect you and bless you today.
 And may trouble ignore you each step of the way.
 Christmas joy to you!

-- Nollaig faoi shéan is faoi shaonas duit (A happy and a prosperous Christmas to you!)
+- Nollaig faoi shéan is faoi shaonas duit!
+(A happy and prosperous Christmas to you!)

 - Beannachtaí na Nollag duit!
 (The blessings of Christmas be with you!)